RonYanku/database-python-GAE/README.md

 The HTTP methods in this project are all of type GET

 The noSQL database used was Datasore. in order to make all data persistent the database has four models:
 1. **Item(name,value)**- This model contains the variables in the db, specifically their name and value.
 2. **ValueOccurence(value,occurence)** - this model contains the values that have at least 1 occurence in the db.
 3. **SettingHistory(seqId,name,value,priorValue,isLastRequest)** - This model represents the history logs of the set/unset commands.
-We know whether a request is a set or an unset request by the value property, if value='None' then it is an unset command, otherwise it's a set command. as for the properties, they are: seqId - each order gets a sequential integer seqId that helps us keep track of the order the requests were received at. priorValue is the value that an item had before this set/unset command.
-   Only one entity's isLastRequest would be set to true at any given time, it represents the most recent one. it's goal is to let us know the most recent set/unset command, so that we could easily know the seqId that should be given to the next set/unset request. priorValue points to the last value the entity with this name has had, before this last set/unset request.
+We know whether a request is a set or an unset request by the value property, if value='None' then it is an unset command, otherwise it's a set command. as for the properties, they are: seqId - each order gets a sequential integer seqId that helps us keep track of the order the requests were received at. isLastRequest - Only one entity's isLastRequest would be set to true in this model at any given time, it represents the most recent one. it's goal is to let us know the most recent set/unset command, so that we could easily know the seqId that should be given to the next set/unset request. priorValue - points to the last value the entity with this name has had, before this last set/unset request.
-   SeqId would help us keep these logs in order.
+   SeqId - would help us keep these logs of set/unset commands in order.
 4. **PotentialRedos(seqId,name,value,isLastRequest)** -  This class entities would be set/unset commands
    that were undone, they would leave the SettingHistory model and enter this one upon a successful undo.
-   When trying to redo, we would check to see whether this model has entities in it. and if a redo is successful then the set/unset command would leave this model and return to the SttingHistory one.
+   When trying to redo, we would check to see whether this model has entities in it. and if a redo is successful then the set/unset command would leave this model and return to the SettingHistory one. the meaning of the properties is the same as in SettingHistory.

+__the nitty gritty behind the scenes__
+As entities are created in SettingHistory model as a result of set/unset, or moved from SettingHistory to PotentialRedos and vice versa due to redo/undo commands, the isLastRequest property gets updated, acting as a sort of persistent pointer. so for example when we make a successful undo, then the log of the set command leaves the SettingHistory model, and through seqId we change the value of the prior command's isLastRequest (the one with seqId-1) to true. the log of the set command that was removed from SettingHistory would enter PotentialRedos, and get to be the one with isLastRequest == True, since it is now the first command that would get redone if we get a redo request. similarly, on a successful redo command, the log of the command would leave PotentialRedos, letting the next command in line in PotentialRedos (we find it through seqId) become the one with a True value for isLastRequest. and the command that left PotentialRedos re-enters SettingHistory and gets to be the one with a True value for isLastRequest. of course other things change accordingly as well, like whether a variable is found in Item model, and occurences (in ValueOccurence).

 __Runtime:__
 The run time for all requests except /End is O(1) **on average**.